kristinemlarson/gnssIR_python/README.md

 If your station name has 9 characters, the code assumes you are looking for a RINEX 3 file.
 However, it will store the SNR data using the normal 4 character name.

+I generally run a lowercase shop.
+I am not 100% positive that it is always required.
+If the archives use capital letters, then of course, that is taken into account.
+But I will then save them as lower case after they are converted.

 The snr options are always two digit numbers.
 Choices are: